wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 The WHEP Endpoint MAY return STUN/TURN server configuration URLs and credentials usable by the client in the "201 Created" response to the HTTP POST request to the WHEP Endpoint URL.

-Each STUN/TURN server will be returned using the "Link" header field {{!RFC8288}} with a "rel" attribute value of "ice-server" as specified in {{I-D.draft-whish-whip}}
+Each STUN/TURN server will be returned using the "Link" header field {{!RFC8288}} with a "rel" attribute value of "ice-server" as specified in {{I-D.draft-ietf-wish-whip}}

 It might be also possible to configure the STUN/TURN server URLs with long-term credentials provided by either the broadcasting service or an external TURN provider on the WHEP Player, overriding the values provided by the WHEP Endpoint.